MayankSinghChouhann/CareerflowApplication/README.md

 ### Hindi quick-start guide

 - See `docs/HINDI_RUN_GUIDE.md` for a Hindi walkthrough of backend libraries, run steps, and live frontend demo instructions.
+## CI/CD Pipeline
+This project uses GitHub Actions for automated build, testing and deployment.